ElenaPdu/ITFactory/Database_Project_For_SheinApp.md

   The following instructions were written in the scope of CREATING the structure of the database (CREATE INSTRUCTIONS)

--- Creeaza o noua baza de date numita SheinApp. <br>
+-- Create a new database named SheinApp. <br>
 **CREATE DATABASE SheinApp;** <br>

--- Creeaza tabela "Categories" cu coloanele "category_id", "category_name" si "description" utilizate pentru stocarea categoriilor de produse disponibile in aplicatie. <br>
+-- Create the "Categories" table with the columns "category_id", "category_name" and "description" used for storing the categories of products available in the application. <br>
 **CREATE TABLE Categories (category_id INT AUTO_INCREMENT PRIMARY KEY, <br>
 category_name VARCHAR(255) NOT NULL, description TEXT);** <br>

--- Creeaza tabela "Products" cu coloanele "product_id", "product_name", "category_id", "price" si "stock_quantity".
+-- Create the "Products" table with the columns "product_id", "product_name", "category_id", "price" and "stock_quantity".
-"category_id" este o cheie externa care se refera la "category_id" din tabela "Categories". <br>
+"category_id" is a foreign key referring to "category_id" in the "Categories" table.<br>
 **CREATE TABLE Products (product_id INT AUTO_INCREMENT PRIMARY KEY, product_name VARCHAR(255) NOT NULL, category_id INT, price DECIMAL(10, 2), FOREIGN KEY (category_id) REFERENCES Categories(category_id));** <br>

--- Creeaza tabela "Customers" pentru a stoca informatiile despre clienti, inclusiv "customer_id", "first_name", "last_name" si "email". <br>
+-- Create the "Customers" table to store customer information, including "customer_id", "first_name", "last_name" and "email". <br>
 **CREATE TABLE Customers (customer_id INT AUTO_INCREMENT PRIMARY KEY, <br>
 first_name VARCHAR(50), last_name VARCHAR(50), email VARCHAR(100));** <br>

--- Creeaza tabela "Orders" pentru a gestiona comenzile clientilor, inclusiv "order_id", "customer_id", "order_date" si "total_amount". <br>
+-- Create the "Orders" table to manage customer orders, including "order_id", "customer_id", "order_date" and "total_amount". <br>
 **CREATE TABLE Orders (order_id INT AUTO_INCREMENT PRIMARY KEY, customer_id INT, order_date DATE, total_amount DECIMAL(10, 2), FOREIGN KEY (customer_id) REFERENCES Customers(customer_id));** <br>

--- Creeaza tabela "OrderDetails" pentru a tine evidenta detaliilor comenzilor, inclusiv "order_detail_id", "order_id", "product_id", "quantity" si "price".
+-- Create the "OrderDetails" table to track order details, including "order_detail_id", "order_id", "product_id", "quantity" and "price."
-"order_id" si "product_id" sunt chei externe care se refera la "order_id" si "product_id" din tabelele "Orders" si "Products". <br>
+"order_id" and "product_id" are foreign keys referring to "order_id" and "product_id" in the "Orders" and "Products" tables. <br>
 **CREATE TABLE OrderDetails (order_detail_id INT AUTO_INCREMENT PRIMARY KEY, order_id INT, product_id INT, quantity INT, price DECIMAL(10, 2), FOREIGN KEY (order_id) REFERENCES Orders(order_id), FOREIGN KEY (product_id) REFERENCES Products(product_id));** <br>

   After the database and the tables have been created, a few ALTER instructions were written in order to update the structure of the database, as described below:

--- Adauga o noua coloana "stock_quantity" la tabela "Products" pentru a tine evidenta stocului disponibil pentru fiecare produs. <br>
+-- Add a new column "stock_quantity" to the "Products" table to track the available stock for each product. <br>
 **ALTER TABLE Products <br>
 ADD COLUMN stock_quantity INT AFTER price;** <br>

--- Adauga o noua coloana "category_code" la tabela "Categories" pentru a stoca un cod unic pentru fiecare categorie. <br>
+-- Add a new column "category_code" to the "Categories" table to store a unique code for each category. <br>
 **ALTER TABLE Categories <br>
 ADD COLUMN category_code VARCHAR(10) AFTER description;** <br>

--- Schimba numele coloanei "stock_quantity" in "available_quantity" pentru a face schema mai explicita. <br>
+-- Rename the column "stock_quantity" to "available_quantity" to make the schema more explicit. <br>
 **ALTER TABLE Products <br>
 CHANGE COLUMN stock_quantity available_quantity INT;** <br>

--- Adauga o noua coloana "order_status" la tabela "Orders" cu valoarea implicita "pending" pentru a tine evidenta starii comenzilor. <br>
+-- Add a new column "order_status" to the "Orders" table with a default value of "pending" to track the status of orders. <br>
 **ALTER TABLE Orders <br>
 ADD COLUMN order_status VARCHAR(20) DEFAULT 'pending';** <br>

--- Modifica lungimea coloanei "email" din "VARCHAR(100)" in "VARCHAR(255)" pentru a permite adrese de email mai lungi. <br>
+-- Modify the length of the "email" column from "VARCHAR(100)" to "VARCHAR(255)" to allow longer email addresses. <br>
 **ALTER TABLE Customers <br>
 MODIFY COLUMN email VARCHAR(255);** <br>